Jewish Cultural Celebration

-This kickoff event for the Jewish Cultural Celebration will provide opportunities for individuals to engage in community service projects while learning about the importance of mitzvot (which means “command” or “good deed”) of giving back to our community, then celebrating with some snacks and Jewish Karaoke!
-This is a special event dedicated to performing acts of kindness and community while educating about the Jewish community and celebrating the Jewish identity!
-This event is open to everyone.
+This kickoff event for the Jewish Cultural Celebration will provide opportunities for individuals to engage in community service projects while learning about the Jewish value of giving back or Tzedakah.
+This is a special event dedicated to performing acts of philanthropy while educating about the roots, branches, and values of the Jewish community.
+This event is open to everyone!

 Jewish Cultural Dinner at the Top of the CRUC